shogidude/pf_endless_treasure/README.md

 * The app **indexes JPG filenames** in your `--cards` folder.
 * It **does not** read or distribute Paizo text/art beyond the file paths you provide.

+Notes on indexing behavior:
+- Random tab uses cards numbered 21–220 (odd = fronts, even = backs).
+- Browser tab indexes 1–220 for section navigation.
+If a first card has no trailing number but a matching “2” (e.g., `…Cards2.jpg`) exists, the matching unnumbered file (e.g., `…Cards.jpg`) is treated as card 1.

 ---